 In this paper we restrict ourselves to the case of polynomial $q_i$'s but eliminate completely the above degree growth conditions considering arbitrary (nonconstant) polynomials taking on positive integer values on the set $\bbN$ of positive integers and which are ordered so that $q_1(n)<q_2(n)<... <q_\ell(n)$ for sufficiently large $n$.
-In particular, we have that $\deg{q_{i+1}}\geq \deg{q_i}$ where the equality is allowed and that some of the differences $q_{i+1}(n)-q_i(n)$ can be just positive constants while others converge to $\infty$ as $n\to\infty$.
-We also recall that by Cramer's rule for linear equations $q_i(\bbN)\subset\bbN,\, i=1,...\ell$ implies that these polynomials must have rational coefficients.
-The main goal of this paper is to derive a functional central limit theorem for nonconventional expressions (\ref{1.1}) where $q_i$, $i=1,...,\ell$ are general polynomials described above while $\bar F$ is the same as in (\ref{1.1}) if $q_{i+1}(n)-q_i(n)\to\infty$ as $n\to\infty$ for all $i=1,...,\ell-1$ but if some of these differences are just constants then $\bar F$ has a different form described in the next section.
-As part of our proof we will show that $D^2=\lim_{N\to\infty}E[\xi^2_N(1)]$ exists.
+In particular, $\deg{q_{i+1}}\geq \deg{q_i}$ where equality is allowed and some of the differences $q_{i+1}(n)-q_i(n)$ may be (positive) constants, while others converge to $\infty$ as $n\to\infty$.
+We also recall that the Cramer rule for linear equations $q_i(\bbN)\subset\bbN,\, i=1,...,\ell$ implies that these polynomials must have rational coefficients.
+The main goal of this paper is to derive a functional CLT for nonconventional expressions of the form (\ref{1.1}), where $q_i$, $i=1,...,\ell$ are general polynomials described above, $\bar F$ is the same as in (\ref{1.1}) if $q_{i+1}(n)-q_i(n)\to\infty$ as $n\to\infty$ for all $i=1,...,\ell-1$, while when some of these differences are constants then $\bar F$ has a different form described in the next section.
+As part of our proof we show that $D^2=\lim_{N\to\infty}E\xi^2_N(1)$ exists.

 We observe that \cite{KV} allows more general than polynomial nonlinear indexes $q_i(n)$ for $i>k$ only because the growth conditions on these indexes there imply that the corresponding limiting covariances are zero, which requires only some estimates.
 Here we are in the situation where we have to ensure existence of limiting covariances which are not zero, in general, which requires precise knowledge of the algebraic form of indexes.
 In short, ensuring zero limits one needs only some estimates, while nonzero limits require more precise knowledge of the indexes $q_1(n),...,q_\ell(n)$ under consideration, which leads us to certain number theory questions concerning polynomials that are resolved in Section \ref{sec4}.

 After resolving the limiting covariances question, we adapt to our situation the martingale approximation technique developed in \cite{KV}, and deduce the appropriate CLT.
 The special difficulty arises from the possibility of stretches of $m>1$ nonlinear polynomials $q_i(n),...,q_{i+m-1}(n)$ of equal degree, which was not allowed in \cite{KV}, and we overcome this difficulty relying on the number theory results from Section \ref{sec4}.